Little Mix’s Jesy Nelson never stood a chance inside fame’s gilded cage

 Caroline Flack, Princess Diana, Amy Winehouse, Britney Spears, Jesy Nelson.
 Our definition of celebrity has changed so much that it's unrecognisable and maybe, unsurvivable.

 This is what happens when you don’t fit the “acceptable” mould, writes Amanda Cassidy

-Last year Nelson was praised for speaking out about her mental health struggles in a documentary for BBC three.
+In 2019, Nelson was praised for speaking out about her mental health struggles in a documentary for BBC Three.
 It is no secret that the pressure on her to look a certain way contributed to the pressure.

 Fame is a gilded cage – you only have to look at Caroline Flack, Princess Diana, Britney Spears and yes, even Meghan Markle to see that under the red carpet lies a deep pit of ugliness.
 And it is an ugliness that can destroy.
 In fact, the after-effects of overnight fame can be even more devastating.

 In 2018, British reality TV fans were left shocked when Love Island star Mike Thalassitis, 26, took his own life after appearing on the show.

 His death came one year after 32-year-old Sophie Gradon, who had appeared on a previous season, also tragically died by suicide.
 Another reality show contestant Tiffney Scanlon spoke out about the problem with trying to fit in with other people’s ideas of what is acceptable.